foundinblank/study1adults/04resultsection.md

 Here's the Pearson's correlation matrix for forward stories.

 -   No eye behavior metric predicts accuracy on forward stories.
+-   AoASL or Signing Years do not predict accuracy.
--   Signing years is medium-correlated with amount of time looking at the face, and a higher face/chest ratio
+-   Self-rating is medium-correlated with amount of time looking at the face, and a higher face/chest ratio
--   Same for age (then again, signing years and age are very correlated)
+-   Same for age.

 So.
 For forward stories it's a crapshoot.